deephyper/deephyper/docs/examples/plot_experimental_design.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 38-40
+GENERATED FROM PYTHON SOURCE LINES 39-43

 Then we define the search.
 In this example, we use the `ExperimentalDesignSearch` class to generate points from a grid design.
 The `Evaluator` can also be used with this class to parallelize evalutions.
 Note that `n_points` and `max_evals` take the same value here.

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-47
+GENERATED FROM PYTHON SOURCE LINES 43-48

 .. code-block:: Python

-    from deephyper.hpo import ExperimentalDesignSearch

     max_evals = 200